vsthepen/Sales-Analysis-using-MS-Excel---Pivot-Tables-Data-Modelling-and-Dashboard-Creation/README.md

 Once the pivot tables were created, I began mining the data by checking for patterns, trends, and anomalies before proceeding to create charts and graphs.

-Before creating any visual, chart or graph, I typically first generated a pivot table for the relevant data, highlighted it, then selected the appropriate chart option that displayed the values clearly.
+Before creating any visual, chart or graph, I typically generated a pivot table for the relevant data, highlighted it, then selected the appropriate chart option that displayed the values clearly.

 ### Data Visualisation & Storytelling